2013 Annual Report

 - Bel Tine

-Bel Tine ran from March 29th to April 7th in celebration of spring.
-To celebrate the Faire Ground Fairy hosted a member match-up, while the OAT hosted trivia and apples to apples in IRC chat.
+Bel Tine ran from March 29 to April 7 in celebration of spring.
+To celebrate, the Faire Ground Fairy hosted a member match-up, while the OAT hosted trivia and apples to apples in IRC chat.
 On the boards this Bel Tine celebrated with a spring Bunny Hunt, several rounds of scattegories, and the ever popular spam-a-thon- this time won by the Yellow Ajah.
-To help celebrate the season the following membership groups dressed up for the feast with the following themes:
+To help celebrate the season, the following membership groups dressed up for the feast with the following themes:

-- Gray - Summer is Coming to Westeros
+- Gray Ajah - Summer is Coming to Westeros

-- Green - Jim Henson's Creations and all things Muppets
+- Green Ajah - Jim Henson's Creations and all Things Muppets

 - Novices - Minions